Bushido (rapper): Extreme right

-Bushido is often criticized in the media for his misogynistic, nationalist, and racist lyrics and for refusing to reject some of his controversial fans.
+Bushido is often criticized in the media for his misogynistic, nationalist, anti-semitic and racist lyrics and for refusing to reject some of his controversial fans.

-Bushido' behavior has been compared with "macho persona" found in rap/hip hop culture in United States in addition to the glorification of gangsta rap, with hip-hop culture, being always considered as an expressive outlet for people across ethnic lines (primarily the underprivileged in the United States), as the primary factor.
-However, some had pointed out his partial North African ethnicity and collaboration with minority artists, like Azad, Eko Fresh and Cassandra Steen as evidences that Bushido is not racist.
+Bushido' behavior has been compared with the macho personas found in rap/hip hop culture in the United States, in addition to the glorification of gangsta rap in hip-hop culture, long considered an expressive outlet for people across ethnic lines, as the primary factor.
+However, some had pointed out his partial North African ethnicity and collaboration with minority artists like Azad, Eko Fresh and Cassandra Steen as proof that Bushido is not racist.

 The controversy was magnified by the line "Salutiert, steht stramm, ich bin der Leader wie A" ("Salute, stand to attention, I am the leader like A") in Bushido's single "Electro Ghetto".
 The "A" is interpreted by many as referring to Adolf Hitler.
 According to Bushido, the line is a citation from a rap by Azad, who often calls himself "A".
 Bushido also called this a "willkommene Provokationsmöglichkeit" ("welcome opportunity to provoke").